soltex-router/SOLTEX_ROUTER/README.md

 Stop manually funding hundreds of bot wallets with SOL dust. `soltex router` is a meta-routing SDK that completely abstracts gas fees and Jito tips, allowing your AI agents to execute swaps with 0.0000 SOL balance.

+##The current service is incomplete, please wait until the service officially launches

 ## ⚡ Why SOLTEX Router?

 ### ❌ The Old Way (Painful)